RowanKinross/readMe_generator_rkinross/README.md

 ## License

-MIT License - refer to LICENSE in the repo.#ReadMe Generator
+MIT License - refer to LICENSE in the repo.

-  ##Description

-  ReadMe Generator is an tool that takes the input from a user and uses it to generate a readMe file.